-FCSD1 will follow all guidelines provided by the Wyoming High School Activities Association (WHSAA) and the recommendations from the National Federation of High Schools (NFHS), CDC, WDE, Wyoming Department of Health, and local health officials regarding sports and activities.
+FCSD1 will follow all guidelines provided by the Wyoming High School Activities Association (WHSAA) and the recommendations from the National Federation of High Schools (NFHS) regarding sports and activities.

-- FCSD1 will require all parents/students participating in athletics to sign an Assumption of Risk Waiver indicating their understanding of the health and safety risk and protocols in place to reduce the exposure to the COVID-19 virus. - FCSD1 coaches and athletes will be screened for COVID-19 symptoms prior to activities. - Participants will be grouped in student cohorts to minimize the potential for spreading the virus. - The FCSD1 Activities Director will meet with coaches and advisors to ensure a clear understanding of the established, required safety measures and protocols. - Shared equipment will be disinfected between uses as much as possible. - Players should refrain from wearing face coverings during strenuous activity. - In compliance with the District's health orders, there is a possibility that students may be asked to withdraw from participating in athletics.
+- FCSD1 will require all parents/students participating in athletics to sign an Assumption of Risk Waiver indicating their understanding of the health and safety risk and protocols in place to reduce the exposure to the COVID-19 virus. - FCSD1 coaches and athletes will be screened for COVID-19 symptoms prior to activities. - Participants will be grouped in student cohorts to minimize the potential for spreading the virus. - The FCSD1 Activities Director will meet with coaches and advisors to ensure they have a clear understanding of the required safety measures and protocols that have been established. - Shared equipment will be disinfected between uses as much as possible. - Players should refrain from wearing face coverings during strenuous activity. - In compliance with the District's health orders, there is a possibility that students may be asked to withdraw from participating in athletics.